 Do skills trump degrees?
 The hotly debated topic returns.
-Young adults are often told that tertiary education is a necessity for success in Singapore.
+Young adults are often told that tertiary education is a necessity for success in Malaysia.
 But is this really true?
 According to a 2018 study by Ernst & Young, half the degrees obtained today will become obsolete within the next decade.

 In fact, it’s becoming increasingly common to find a majority of degree holders working in jobs that have no relevance to their degrees.
 Companies such as Penguin Random House, GE Digital and IBM have already eliminated degree requirements for some of their previously degree-only positions.

 In today’s constantly-evolving economy where change is a constant, is a degree as essential as it once was?
 And as an employer, should you consider changing the requirements on some of your degree holders-only positions?

 Removing degree requirements allows you to tap a larger, more diverse group

 We’re not saying that degrees aren’t important.
 However, you may find that removing this requirement could help you find an even wider range of passionate and suitable candidates.

 After all, every successful professional knows that a tertiary education simply gives you a head start in a job – while corporate training, on-the-job learning and personal development are the essential tools that transform good employees, into great ones.

 Take, for example, LinkedIn’s apprenticeship programme, REACH.
 The programme allows candidates without technical backgrounds to receive on-the-job training for engineering-related positions.
 The programme which took place in early 2017 featured very promising results – with 83% of the 29 candidates being awarded jobs in the company’s engineering department.